Military & Veteran College Scholarships & Grants

 >> Please go here for more Gold Star Family scholarships

 Up to $1,000, depending on the chapter, multiple scholarships given out

-The Deadline: Applicants must request an application from September 1, 2019 thru February 1, 2020.
-The due date for applications is March 1, 2020.
+The Deadline: Applicants must request an application from September through February.
+The due date for applications is typically around March 1.